 In an air fryer really worth the extra money?
 I put mine to the test to help you decide.

 Very recently, a friend of mine suggested that I invested in an air fryer as part of my bid to start eating healthier.
-I was intrigued and curious about these kitchen contraptions, but I promised that I’d by one and write an honest review of my experiences to share on my blog.
+I was intrigued and curious about these kitchen contraptions, but I promised that I’d buy one and write an honest review of my experiences to share on my blog.

-I decided to buy myself the Tower T17023 Compact Air Fryer, owing to the promises of it’s ‘compact’ size.
+I decided to buy myself the Tower T17023 Compact Air Fryer, owing to the promises of its ‘compact’ size.
 It’s a classic case of buyer beware as ‘compact’ in this sense is misleading.
 It may be compact up to other air fryers, but standing taller and wider than the Russell Hobbs electric kettle, there is nothing compact about this beauty.
-I ordered a metal shelf unit to store some new kitchen gadgets on, but my air fryer and pressure cooker sit proudly on top shelf as they’re too tall to go anywhere else!
+I ordered a metal shelf unit to store some new kitchen gadgets on, but my air fryer and pressure cooker sit proudly on the top shelf as they’re too tall to go anywhere else!

 The fryer itself heats up to 200 degrees and boasts a generous 2.2L capacity.
 For larger families it may not be enough, but for 2-4 people who are trying to eat healthier but still want to enjoy fried food, then this air fryer is quite ideal.

 I decided to cook 5 different dishes in my air fryer and give you a fair summary of each.
 All of these dishes are available in the freezer section at Tesco.com, unless otherwise stated.
 You also need to pre-heat your air fryer for 3 minutes prior to cooking.
 No additional oil is required, apart from for the roast potatoes!

 Air fryer time: 12 minutes, plus 3 minutes preheat, as instructed